API¶

 - kwargs: Passed to matplotlib’s pcolor

-Returns a list of random weights that is of length n, where each weight is in the range bounds, and where the weights sum up to total.
+- Generate pseudo-random weights. - Returns a list of random weights that is of length n, where each weight is in the range bounds, and where the weights sum up to total. - Useful for creating random portfolios when benchmarking. - Args:

 - n (int): number of random weights